wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 1.0 =
+* New: Translation into Serbian by Adrijana Nikolic from http://webhostinggeeks.com
+* Update: Release of version 1.0!
+= 0.2.4 =
+* Update: Minor update to the internationalization
+= 0.2.3 =
+* Update: Minor update to the internationalization
+= 0.2.2 =
+* New: The plugin is now translation ready
+= 0.2.1 =
+* Update: Improving plugin security
+* Update: Moved the settings to the submenu of WooCommerce = 0.2.0 =
+* Update: Further improving cross browser compatibility = 0.1.9 =
+* Update: Implemented a much better workaround tor the CDATA issue
+* Update: Implemented the new currency field
-= 0.1.8 =
+* Fix: Corrected the missing slash dot after the order value = 0.1.8 =
 * Fix: Corrected the plugin source to prevent an error during activation = 0.1.7 =